-About the Certification of Healthcare CPD Professional (CHCP) Credential
+About the Certified Healthcare CPD Professional (CHCP) Credential

-The Certification of Healthcare CPD Professional credential provides an educational self-assessment experience to those within the healthcare continuing professional development community and defines a standard of minimal competence for the healthcare education profession.
+The Certified Healthcare CPD Professional credential provides an educational self-assessment experience to those within the healthcare continuing professional development community and defines a standard of minimal competence for the healthcare education profession.

 Focused on adult and interprofessional learning principles; educational activity planning, development, implementation, and evaluation; program leadership administration, and management; and knowledge of the CPD/CME/CE environment, the CHCP exam empowers you to strengthen your skills as a CPD professional and demonstrate that you have the skills needed to develop and advance continuing healthcare education for healthcare practitioners.